 When you purchase a residential property, it will usually be by ‘leasehold’ or ‘freehold’.
-Homeowners who own their properties by ‘leasehold’ do own their properties in the normal sense, but they do so however on a long lease (often 999 years) rather than own the property outright.
+Homeowners who own their properties as ‘leasehold’ do own their properties in the normal sense, but they do so however on a long lease (often 999 years) rather than own the property outright.

-Problems arise however when the freeholder wishes to provide services to maintain the property and/or its grounds.
+Problems also arise when the freeholder wishes to provide services to maintain the property and/or its grounds.
 Regular maintenance, such as gardening, upkeep of communal grounds and decorating of communal areas, and more involved property works, including structural maintenance of the building can be organised by the freeholder.
 The lease will normally provide that areas such as walls, foundations, common parts and the roof are the responsibility of the freeholder but the cost of the repairs is to be shared between the properties within the building or estate.

 The result is that property owners have been invoiced for planned maintenance and for services provided by the freeholders, and in the case of major structural repairs, such as replacing the roof, these costs may be tens of thousands of pounds.
 In some cases, the homeowners may not agree with the work that has been undertaken, or the charges for such work may be very expensive, and a better deal could have been negotiated.
 If the freeholder is making these decisions without consulting the leaseholders, the homeowners do not have a choice in the matter.